cocos/cocos-docs/en/editor/publish/native-options.md

 > **Note**: only numbers, letters and underscores can be included in the package name.
 Besides, the last section of package name should start with a letter, but not an underscore or a number.

+#### Target iOS Version

+The option specifies the version of the iOS software when publishing to the iOS platform and defaults to **12.0**.
+The version number is recorded in the `TARGET_IOS_VERSION` field of the `proj/cfg.cmake` file in the release package directory after the build.

 #### Render BackEnd

 Currently, **METAL** and **GLES3** are supported, and **GLES3** is checked by default.
 If more than one is checked at the same time, the rendering backend will be selected based on the actual support of the device at runtime.

+#### Developer Team

+This option is used to configure the Development Team signature information when building and compiling iOS projects.
+If the signature information is manually configured in Xcode when compiling with Xcode, the configuration in Xcode takes precedence.
+When a rebuild is performed, the value of this option will override the value configured in Xcode.

 ### Build Options for the Mac Platform

-The build options for the Mac platform include **Bundle Identifier**, **Render BackEnd** and **Support M1**, and the setup method for the first two options is the same as the iOS platform.
+The build options for the Mac platform include **Bundle Identifier**, **Target macOS Version**, **Support M1** and **Render BackEnd**.

 ![Mac build options](publish-native/mac-options.png)

+#### Bundle Identifier

+Package name, usage is consistent with the iOS platform.

+#### Target macOS Version

+This option specifies the macOS system version when publishing to the Mac platform and defaults to **10.14**.
+The version number is recorded in the `TARGET_OSX_VERSION` field of the `proj/cfg.cmake` file in the release package directory after the build.

+#### Support M1

-v3.1 adds a new **Support M1** option to better flag support issues for some known engine modules on Apple M1 (Silicon) architecture devices.
+This option is used to better flag support issues for some known engine modules on Apple M1 (Silicon) architecture devices.

+#### Render BackEnd

+This option currently uses the **METAL** rendering backend by default, see the official documentation [Metal](https://developer.apple.com/metal/) for details.

 ## Build a Native Project